 Master of Science in Healthcare Data Science

-The USC Master of Science in Healthcare Data Science provides students with the knowledge and skills to:
+The USC Master of Science in Healthcare Data Science will provide students with the knowledge and skills to:

 - Understand the use of data science in clinical research and translational medicine